Receiving and making calls

 In the main menu, select Contacts (or press the call button on the remote

-In the Call tab, enter the address of the device you want to call, for example,
+).On the Call tab, enter the address of the device you wish to call, for example,

 111@10.120.1.10.

-To connect to an RTSP stream (IP camera, online stream etc.), VNC or NDI source, add the prefix in the correct format to the beginning of the address, e.g., rtsp://10.120.1.10
+To connect to an RTSP stream (IP camera, online broadcast, etc.), a VNC source, or NDI, make sure to specify the required format at the beginning of the address, for example, rtsp://10.120.1.10, or select the appropriate protocol from the dropdown list.

 To call a TrueConf Server user, use one of the following formats: